ngranard/Dish-Dynamo/README.md

 ReadMe

-# DishDynamo
+# Dish Dynamo

-DishDynamo is a webapplication for individuals looking for and creating recipes based on ingredients they have on hand.
+Dish Dynamo is a web-application for individuals looking for and creating recipes based on ingredients they have on hand.

 # Maintainers